Jackstay

 A jackstay is a cable or bar between two points to support and guide a load between those points, or as an anchor to attach something to be constrained along that line.
 The term is mostly used in a marine context and originated on sailing ships.
-Note the use of "stay" implies load bearing working rigging.
+Note the use of the term 'stay' implies load bearing working rigging.
 In diving it is also a line to guide the movements of a diver between the endpoints.

 Nautical applications

 Jackstays are used in several maritime applications.
 These include: